Football chant: Chants based on hymns and classical music

 Several football chants are based on hymns, with "Cwm Rhondda" (also known as "Guide me, O thou great redeemer") being one of the most popular tunes to copy.
 Amongst others, it has spawned the song "You're not singing anymore!", "We support our local team!", and "I will never be a Blue!".

 Various teams have used the "Glory Glory" chant (used by "Tottenham Hotspur", "Leeds United", "Manchester United", etc.), to the tune of the "Battle Hymn of the Republic" and "J'ai Perdu Le Do De Ma Clarinette".
 Hibernian were the first team to use the song with the release of a record by Hector Nicol in the 1950s ("Glory Glory to the Hibees").

 "The Stars and Stripes Forever" is often sung with the words "Here we go, here we go, here we go!".

 There have been various adaptations of "When The Saints Go Marching In" (e.g. by fans of Southampton and Tottenham Hotspur), and the tune of Handel's "Hallelujah chorus" as well as the tune of "In the Hall of the Mountain King" and "The Blue Danube".

 Many football crowd chants/songs are to the tune of "La donna è mobile" from Giuseppe Verdi's opera Rigoletto, for example the chant by Derby County fans in honour of Fabrizio Ravanelli of "We've got Fabrizio, you've got fuck allio".

 Italian tifosi employ various operatic arie, especially those by Giuseppe Verdi, for chants.
 For Parma's home matches at the Stadio Ennio Tardini, during the entry of the teams in the field, Aida's triumphal march resounds as Verdi is a symbol of the city.

-Italian Torino fans sing their signature chant Toro alè to the tune of French anthem "La Marseillaise".
+Italian Torino fans sing their signature chant Toro alè to the tune of the national anthem of France, "La Marseillaise".

 The anthem theme was first popularized as a chant by A.S.
 Roma's curva sud after a 3-1 match win against Juventus on 30 January 1977.
 The anthem has also been modified by the RC Lens fans.

 French PSG fans sing a rendition of "Flower of Scotland".

 Arsenal fans have been singing "Good old Arsenal" to the tune of "Rule Britannia" since the 1970-71 season when they won the double.

 Many Russian fans have been singing "Korobeiniki" since the 2018 FIFA World Cup.

+There are many football chants whose lyrics are recomposed in Cantonese, and chanted by supporters of Guangzhou F.C., like When the Saints Go Marching In, and La Marseillaise, etc.

+The chant "Why Are We Waiting?" is sung to the tune of "O Come, All Ye Faithful" in response to any delay.